jg-digital-media/jgdm_snooker_scorer/readme.md

     + `COMPLETED: 19-06-2025` Implement a custom tooltip/dialog box to display the confirmation dialog box

++ `COMPLETED: 20-06-2025`  BUG: Foul and Penalty Points are being be applied to the opponent player not the player that fouled.
+Also active play should revert to the other player -if- that player has not opted to make opponent replay the shot!

 + `TODO:` Clicking `#app-app` should take the user to a new browser tab so game progress is not lost.